MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/implement-single-sign-aspx-webpage-iframe.md

 ---
-title: "Implement single sign-on from an ASPX webpage or IFRAME (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Implement single sign-on from an ASPX webpage or IFRAME (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "This topic describes how to develop a custom webpage that can make SDK calls to Dynamics 365 (online) Customer Engagement on behalf of the Dynamics 365 user who is signed in" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "This topic describes how to develop a custom webpage that can make SDK calls to Dynamics 365 for Customer Engagement (online) Customer Engagement on behalf of the Dynamics 365 for Customer Engagement user who is signed in" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""